Vietnam.vn - Nền tảng quảng bá Việt Nam

 Liên hợp quốc cảnh báo các vụ tấn công mã độc nhằm vào bệnh viện

-The United Nations warns of malware attacks on hospitals.
-(Illustration photo)
+The United Nations warns of malware attacks targeting hospitals.
+(Illustrative image)

-Ransomware is a form of cyber attack that targets victims' data - from individuals, companies to important organizations, in which hackers encrypt data and demand ransom to restore it.
+Ransomware is a type of cyberattack targeting victims' data—from individuals and companies to critical organizations—in which hackers encrypt the data and demand a ransom to restore it.

 According to WHO Director-General Tedros Adhanom Ghebreyesus, these attacks, when aimed at hospitals, can have serious consequences for human life.

-The joint statement signed by more than 50 countries, including South Korea, Japan, Argentina, France, Germany, and the United Kingdom, warned that these attacks not only threaten public security but also cause economic damage and threaten international peace and security.
+The joint statement, signed by more than 50 countries, including South Korea, Japan, Argentina, France, Germany, and Britain, warned that these attacks not only threaten public security but also cause economic damage and threaten international peace and security.

 Ransomeware is not only a technical problem, but also a humanitarian one as these malicious attacks disrupt essential healthcare, putting patients at risk.